Congratulations on your admission to Drexel University! Please refer to this page as you prepare for your first term.

 Note: International students should visit the International Students and Scholars Services website for additional information.

-- Contact your academic adviser prior to registering for your first term.
+- Contact your academic advisor prior to registering for your first term.
 Refer to the following websites as you plan for your first term at Drexel:

 - Submit final transcripts prior to enrollment.
-If you are currently enrolled in a college or university, you must submit final transcripts.
+If you are currently enrolled in a college or university, you must submit official final transcripts.
+International students must submit degree conferral.
 If final transcripts are not received prior to the start of coursework at Drexel, a registration hold may be placed on your account.
-If other materials were requested at the time of your acceptance, these must be submitted as well.
+If other materials were requested at the time of your admission, these must be submitted as well.

 - Comply with Drexel's Immunization and Health Insurance policies.
 All international and full-time graduate students must be in compliance with these policies.
 For details, visit the Health Insurance and Immunizations website.